Classroom Guidance Activities

 - Strengthened Sense of Self (S.S.O.S)

-Future Opportunities FairOn January 13 this year, students and parents are invited to learn about the many opportunities our students have in high school and beyond.
-Students will learn about the academy programs at the high school.
+Students and parents are invited to learn about the many opportunities our students have in high school and beyond.
+Students learn about the academy programs at the high school.
 High school teachers from the various departments, local colleges, military, and community service agencies will be present.